jromers/ansible-olam/olvm/README.md

 # live migrate a VM
 $ ansible-playbook -i olvm-engine.demo.local, -u opc --key-file ~/.ssh/id_rsa \
     -e "vm_name=vm01" -e "dst_kvmhost=KVM2" olvm_migrate_vm.yml

+# live storage migration, all VM disks from a source domain to a destination domain
+$ ansible-playbook -i inventory/hosts.ini -u opc --key-file ~/.ssh/id_rsa \
+    --extra-vars "src_storage=XXX" \
+    --extra-vars "dst_storage=YYY"   olvm_migrate_disk.yml
 ```

 Note 1: using the OLVM server FQDN (in this example olvm-engine.demo.local), appended with a comma, is a quick-way to not use a inventory file.

+Note 2: for live storage migration ensure for thin-provisioned disks depending on a template, you should first copy the template to the destination storage domain before running the playbook.

-Note 2: as it includes clear-text password, for better security you may want to encrypt the ``default_vars.yml`` file with the ansible-vault command.
+Note 3: as it includes clear-text password, for better security you may want to encrypt the ``default_vars.yml`` file with the ansible-vault command.
 When running the playbook, ansible asks for a secret to decrypt the yml-file.

 ```
 $ ansible-vault encrypt default_vars.yml